christeffer/school-api/README.md

-Simple API CRUD using nodejs
+Project Scholl is a simples project using nodejs (Express, Sequelize, JWT and others).
+Can be used as a template.